Your cart is currently empty.

 Some good examples that work effectively include:

 - Goats horns or antlers: Horns and antlers are long-lasting, all-natural, and include marrow which has been shown to reduce the risk of heart disease as well as support kidney and digestive function.
+Deer antlers for dogs are among the most eco-friendly alternatives available.

 - Dog dental bars or sticks: Dental bars are super chewy, have been scientifically designed to scrub your doggo’s teeth clean, and are often packed with valuable additional vitamins and minerals.
 Some varieties also include natural breath-fresheners like parsley and mint.